GMarcell/Blokus/README.md

 in your preferred commandline.

 ### Issues
-- Window needs to be unmaximied first, then maximized again to show it properly.
+~~- Window needs to be unmaximied first, then maximized again to show it properly.~~

 ### To be implemented
 - Place blocks